________________________________________________________ HOME ___________________________________________________

 The Kern River Valley HF Net is held on, or near, 3813.0 KHz.
 We meet at 2000 hours on Tuesday, Thursday and Saturday.
 The net is open to club members and others that would like to participate.

-Every morning, except some Sundays, you will find us on a radio round-table at 9AM on the local Rocky Point Repeater 145.450 (-) 156.7 tone.
+Every morning, except Sundays, you will find us on a radio round-table at 9AM on the local Rocky Point Repeater 145.450 (-) 156.7 tone.
 This is the Prune Juice and Baloney Sandwich Net.
 This net is not an actual club event, but it is supported by the club and it’s members.

 The Sequoia Amateur Radio Group was founded April 1, 2006 by a devoted group of ham radio operators living in the Kern River Valley.
 Our goals as stated in our Constitution are: